abhisheklalwani/pytorch-CycleGAN-and-pix2pix/README.md

 My research majorly revolves around the generation of realistic textures from basic sketches.

-We have majorly explored the conditional GAN architecture for this task, with a specific focus on Pix2Pix, given the general nature of Pix2Pix architecture.
+We have majorly explored the conditional GAN architecture for this task, with a specific focus on Pix2Pix, given the easily expandable nature of the Pix2Pix architecture.

 We have also focused on StyleGAN architecture, which we will document in a separate repository.